 I’m honored to be included in Pulp Culture: Paper Is The Medium, opening September 21 and running through December 7 at the Morris Museum in Morristown, New Jersey.

-The Morgan Conservatory is currently showing “Revive and Renew: Contemporary Artists and Eastern Papers” - an excellent show accopanied by a beautiful catalog, which contains short essays about the appeal of Eastern fibers by each artist.
+The Morgan Conservatory recently exhibited “Revive and Renew: Contemporary Artists and Eastern Papers” - an excellent show accopanied by a beautiful catalog, which contains short essays about the appeal of Eastern fibers by each artist.
 Catalogs are available from the Morgan at $10 each plus shipping.

 I’m quite pleased to have had a work chosen to illustrate Aimee Lee’s article “Cultivating Hanji in America” in the Summer 2014 issue of Surface Design Journal.
 It’s a lovely layout.

 I’m very happy to have a detail of LISTEN as the cover for the Summer 2014 issue of the Spoon River Poetry Review.

 February 22 - March 15, To Summon Spring, ZIA Gallery, Chicago IL

 March 24 - June 1, Intertwined: Words and Art, University of Chicago Medicine Gallery, Chicago IL

 April 4 - August 10, Boundless: The Book Transformed in Contemporary Art, Mesa Art Museum, Arizona

 April 25 - June 7, Fiber In Flux, Morgan Conservatory Group Exhibition, Heights Arts, Cleveland Heights, Ohio